savingsVPN Rankings · Ireland

 Advertiser disclosure: we earn a commission when you buy a VPN through links on this page.
 This never affects our scores, rankings or order.

 Here is the honest verdict up front.
-The best value VPN in Ireland is Surfshark — it is cheap (from about €1.99/mo on the two-year plan) and genuinely good, and because it covers unlimited simultaneous devices a single plan protects every phone, laptop and telly in the house.
-That price-to-quality balance is what "best value" actually means, and Surfshark wins it.
+The best value VPN in Ireland is CyberGhost — it is cheap (from about €2.19/mo on the long plan) and genuinely good: beginner-friendly, with a dedicated RTÉ-optimised server, reliable streaming, and the longest safety net in the business, a 45-day money-back guarantee.
+That price-to-quality balance is what "best value" actually means, and CyberGhost wins it.

-If your only goal is the lowest possible price, Private Internet Access is the cheapest of the lot — around €1.17/mo on its longest plan, also with unlimited devices.
-And if you want a high-quality VPN on the cheap with room to change your mind, CyberGhost (from about €2.19/mo) carries the longest safety net in the business: a 45-day money-back guarantee.
+If your only goal is the lowest possible price, Private Internet Access is the cheapest of the lot — around €1.17/mo on its longest plan, also with unlimited devices, and IPVanish matches it for whole-household cover.
 Our best all-rounder, NordVPN, costs a little more (from about €3.39/mo) but is the highest-quality VPN we test, so it still scores as strong value.

 One warning before you buy anything — and it is the part most guides bury.
 Almost every VPN’s headline price is an introductory rate that applies only to your first term.
 When that term ends it auto-renews at a much higher price.
 Mind that renewal, lean on the money-back guarantee, and the deals below are excellent.
-Ignore it and a "€1.99 VPN" can quietly become a €15 one.
+Ignore it and a "€2 VPN" can quietly become a €15 one.

 What "best value" really means